cloudera-labs/envelope/README.md

     mvn clean package

-This will create `envelope-0.5.0.jar` in the target directory.
+This will create `envelope-0.5.0.jar` in the `build/envelope/target` directory.

 ### Finding examples